getkarta/KartaBenchmarkCaseDetails/docs/howthisworks/article.md

 ## What this package contains

-***Karta Open Evaluations*** is an effort to provide high fidelity, well documented and diverse test cases for AI agents from multiple domains.
+***Karta Context Engine*** is an effort to provide high fidelity, well documented and diverse test cases for AI agents from multiple domains.
 Building *reliable* agents is hard work.
 This is an attempt to take the load off developers looking for stable test cases and tools, so that they can focus on fine tuning their agents.

 ![1740981154244](image/article/1740981154244.png)